There is a light in this world, a healing spirit more powerful than any darkness we may encounter - Mother Teresa

 Behavioral Health Tech

 Jasmine is experienced in medical and health administration and a certified behavioral health technician and certified in CPR and HIV awareness.
-She demonstrates a strong desire for helping those who suffer from mental health and substance abuse.
+She demonstrates a strong desire for helping those who suffer from mental health and substance abuse, particularly the millennial generation, with whom she shares a personal bond.
+Focusing on removing the stigma associated with addiction, Jasmine works diligently with young addicts in the areas of case management and social services to ensure they receive the requisite services and care.

 Behavioral Health Tech

-Marcus is a behavioral health technician and safety officer.
-Marcus has worked in behavioral health rehabilitation for the past 5 years.
+Craig is a behavioral health technician and safety officer.
+Craig has worked in behavioral health rehabilitation for the past 5 years.
 He enjoys working with teenagers and adults to help them overcome addiction in the face of adversity.

 Vincent is an experienced and dynamic Group Facilitator with years of experience in inspiring and motivating clients seeking change in the recovery community.
 A former Navy veteran, Vincent is a passionate professional whose mission is to uplift those struggling with substance abuse and mental health.